FullByte/FullByte.github.io/docs/make/games/einhorn.md

 - All players take their current stones and add them to their stash.
 - The unicorn figure is returned to the center of the dice tray.
-- The game counter is updated and layed next to the unicorn figure.
+- The game counter is updated and laid next to the unicorn figure.
 - All players [bid on the unicorn](#bid-on-the-unicorn).
 - All stones used for bidding are returned to the central stash.
 - Everyone [receives 6 stones](#receive-6-game-stones) from the central stash as their game stones for the next game.
-- Every players may add more stones from their stash to the game stones for the next game.
+- Every player may add more stones from their stash to the game stones for the next game.
-- A [new game](#play) begins and the owner of the unicorn figure starts.
+- A [new game](#play) begins, and the owner of the unicorn figure starts.

 ### Bid on the unicorn

 All players can now bet on the unicorn figure with their stones available from their own stash.
 Bidding on the unicorn works as follows:

 - Place the unicorn figure in the middle of the dice tray.
 - All players bet with their personal stone stash (if available) to receive the unicorn figure in the next game.
-You may bid zero stones if you want but you have to bid!
-E.g. if you have no stones in your stash you must close your hand and hold it over the table until all are ready.
+You may bid zero stones if you want but you must bid!
+E.g., if you have no stones in your stash you must close your hand and hold it over the table until all are ready.
 - Secretly place stones in your hand to be on the unicorn figure.
 Don't show how much you are bidding until all reveal their bet by opening their hands at the same time.
 - All players put their stones used for the bid in the central stash.
-This means, if you do not win the unicorn figure you still loose the stones you used for your bet!
+This means, if you do not win the unicorn figure you still lose the stones you used for your bet!
 - The unicorn figure goes to the highest bidder.
 In case there is a tie, all highest bidders roll their 3 dice and the player with the highest total sum receives the unicorn figure.
 E.g., if all bid zero stones, all must roll their dice.
 In case there is another tie, the remaining players now tied re-roll the dice until a winner can be determined.

 ### Receive 6 game stones